Superintendent Search Update

 The Virginia Minnesota Public Schools’ Board is seeking your input as we begin the important responsibility of hiring a new superintendent.

 To begin the process of seeking a superintendent the School Exec Connect consultants, Dr. Kenneth (Ken) Dragseth, Ms. Patty Phillips and Dr. Antoinette (Toni) Johns will meet with board members, school district staff, parents, students and community members individually and in focus groups to determine the strengths, challenges, goals for our district and the characteristics or skills you would like to see in a superintendent.
-Additionally, our staff and community members will have the opportunity to give confidential written feedback to the consultants via a link from our district website.
+Additionally, our staff and community members will have the opportunity to give confidential written feedback to the consultants via a link from our district website (the survey link is now closed.)
 Using this information, we will develop a profile of the desired skills and characteristics in the next superintendent.

 The position will be advertised and candidates will be recruited from April 15 to May 31.
 On June 13 the Board and consultants will meet to review and select candidates to be initially interviewed.
 The Board will interview four to six recommended candidates on June 14 and 15 and narrow the field to two or three finalists on June 15.
 Each finalist will be invited for an all day interview process including open forums that will be available to staff, students, community members as well as a final formal Board interview.
 The second round of individual interviews for finalists will occur on June 20, June 21 and June 22, if needed.
 The Board will ask staff, students and community to provide input into the selection, by participating in an open question and answer session with each candidate and filling in a feedback sheet to be shared with the Board.
 We plan to act on the new superintendent as soon as possible in late June or early July.